microbearz/docker-graphite-grafana/README.md

 # Acknowlegement

-This repository borrowed a lot code from: https://github.com/nickstenning/docker-graphite
+This repository borrowed a lot of code from: https://github.com/nickstenning/docker-graphite